 Church Planter – New Brunswick, Canada

-Corey and his wife Amy live in Fredericton, New Brunswick where he began pastoring a church plant in 2015.
+Corey and his wife Amy live in Fredericton, New Brunswick where he began pastoring Christ Community Church in 2015.
 He grew up in a Christian home and was converted at the age of 16, feeling an immediate call to full-time ministry.
 He graduated from Bible college in 2011 and was ordained for ministry in 2015.

 Testimony of Conversion